Beyond Words: Exploring Alternatives to "Nonverbal Communication"

 -

-Spatial Behavior: This is a broader term that encompasses proxemics and other aspects of how individuals use and perceive space in communication Simple as that..
+Spatial Behavior: This is a broader term that encompasses proxemics and other aspects of how individuals use and perceive space in communication That's the part that actually makes a difference..

 V. Emphasizing the Overall Impression: